The most recent Machine Learning Boot Camp was on June 16-17, 2022. Sign up below to hear about the next training!

 - Principal Component Analysis (PCA)

-Investigators at all career stages are welcome to attend, and we particularly encourage trainees and early-stage investigators to participate.
+Investigators from any institution and from all career stages are welcome to attend, and we particularly encourage trainees and early-stage investigators to participate.
+There are three requirements to attend this training:

 - Each participant must have an introductory background in statistics (i.e., linear and logistic regression).

-- Each participant must be familiar with R. The main software used for the workshop will be R/RStudio, therefore we strongly recommend that participants have a basic understanding of this software prior to attending the Training.
+- Each participant must be familiar with R. The main platform used for the workshop will be RStudio Cloud, therefore we strongly recommend that participants have a basic understanding of R/RStudio prior to attending the Training.

-- Each participant is required to bring a personal laptop with R/RStudio installed prior to the first day of the workshop, as all lab sessions will be done on your personal laptop.
-R is available for free download and installation on Mac, PC, and Linux devices.
-Please review the R Installation Guide below.
+- Each participant is required to have a personal laptop and a free, basic RStudio Cloud account prior to the first day of the workshop.
+All lab sessions will be done on this platform.

-If you have any specific questions about R and R studio in the context of the Machine Learning Boot Camp, please email us.
+If you have any specific questions about R and R studio in the context of the Machine Learning Boot Camp, please email the Machine Learning team.

 Yifei Sun, PhD, Department of Biostatistics, Mailman School of Public Health, Columbia University.
 June 2019, June 2020.

-COVID-19 Update: The Machine Learning Boot Camp will no longer take place in person due to the COVID-19 pandemic.
-The Boot Camp will instead be a live-stream, remote training that takes place over live, online video on August 5-6, 2021 from 10am EDT - ~5pm EDT.
+Summer 2022: The Machine Learning Boot Camp is a live-stream, remote training that takes place over live, online video on June 16-17, 2022 from 10am EDT - ~5pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 Registration Fee: This fee includes course material, which will be made available to all participants both during and after the conclusion of the training.